markusressel/container-app-conf/README.md

 If you want to allow setting a `None` value even if the default value is **not** `None`, you have to explicitly set `required=False`.

+## Secret values

+If your config contains secret values like passwords you can mark them as such using the `secret=True` constructor parameter.
+That way their value will be redacted when [printing the current configuration]().

 ## Data sources

 **container-app-conf** supports the simultaneous use of multiple data